Compare

 Which is better for a small general contractor?

-For a small-to-mid GC, the all-in-one with AI built in usually wins: you get AI cost-coding, collections, and reporting plus estimating, job costing, and certified payroll on one native ledger — instead of paying for an ERP and an AI layer on top of it.
-Adaptive fits larger builders already committed to an enterprise ERP.
+For a small-to-mid GC, the all-in-one with AI built in usually wins: you get AI cost-coding, collections, and reporting plus estimating, job costing, and certified payroll on one native ledger, instead of paying for an accounting system and an AI layer on top of it.
+Adaptive fits builders who want to keep QuickBooks or their existing ERP and add automation to it.

 See AI accounting on native books.